TACC/HPC_Tips/README.md

 4) Load the database:

+The **load_tips.py** program reads the tips/*.tips into the database.

+      ./load_tips.py HPC_Tips_db.conf

 Note that the **load_tips.py** program uses the first argument given as the name of the config file.
 If no argument is given it tries either "HPC_Tips_db.conf" or "HPCTips_db.conf"

-      ./load_tips.py HPC_Tips_db.conf

 5) Check that you can access the database: